Dr Jonathan Rayner

-I act as a referee for Australian Studies and Studies in Australasian Cinema and serve on the committee of the British Australian Studies Association.
+I act as a referee for Australian Studies and Studies in Australasian Cinema.
 I am a member of the editorial board for Studies in European Cinema, which publishes papers from the European Cinema Research Forum.
 I am also an Associate Researcher at the White Rose East Asian Centre (WREAC) at the University of Leeds, and a member of the Sheffield Marine Research Forum.
 In 2013, with Dr Julia Dobson (Dept. of French) I helped set up the Sheffield Centre for Research in Film, which brings together moving image research and public engagement activities across the city, in collaboration with the Showroom Cinema.
 An edited collection from the Centre’s first symposium, ‘Mapping Cinematic Norths’, is forthcoming.

 My current research centres on connections between cinema and landscape and the representation of navies, naval combat and naval history on film.
-From my PhD onwards my interests also include Australasian cinema (particularly Australian Gothic), genre films and auteur studies.
+From my PhD onwards my interests also include Australasian cinema (particularly Australian Gothic horror films), genre films and auteur studies.

-In 2005, I was awarded a six-month Caird Senior Research Fellowship at the National Maritime Museum at Greenwich, during which this research was extended to include the Museum's archive of documentary and actuality films on naval matters.
+In 2005, I was awarded a six-month Caird Senior Research Fellowship at the National Maritime Museum at Greenwich, during which my research on naval films research was extended to include the Museum's archive of documentary and actuality films on naval matters.

 With Prof. Graeme Harper I co-edited a collection of essays on the presence and significance of landscapes in national cinemas worldwide.
 This collection, Cinema and Landscape: Film and Cultural Geography, was published and launched with an international conference in Sheffield in 2010, and a further volume of papers from this event, Film Landscapes: Cinema, Environment and Visual Culture, appeared in 2013.
 A third Cinema and Landscape volume, centred on film representations of suburbia, is planned for 2015.

-I teach in the areas of my research interests: Australian Cinema; New Zealand Cinema; Hollywood Cinema; genre studies; auteur criticism; naval films and history; and Japanese Cinema.
+I teach in the areas of my research interests: Australian Cinema; New Zealand Cinema; Hollywood Cinema; genre studies; auteur criticism; war films, naval films and history; and Japanese Cinema.

-My core literature teaching commitments are to the Lit 2000 Genre module.
-The majority of my teaching time is devoted to Film Studies at levels 1, 2 and 3, offering modules devoted to European Silent Cinema and Film Authorship.
-I convene the Introduction to Cinema and Classical Hollywood modules at level 1, and I am also responsible for the Film Pathway on the MA in English Literature.
+My core literature teaching commitments are to the LIT 2000 Genre module.
+The majority of my teaching time is devoted to Film Studies at levels 1 and 3, offering approved modules devoted to European Silent Cinema and Film Authorship.
+I convene and teach on the Introduction to Cinema and Hollywood Cinema modules at level 1, and I am also responsible for the Film Pathway on the MA in English Literature.